misamunich/misamunich.github.io/_posts/2020-09-16-firststeps.md

 <img src="/img/blog_img/ticket_vend.jpg" width="500" height="400" alt="tickemachine">
 </figure>

 8) Before entering the platform , or in the bus, you will find a machine similar to the picture below, put the ticket in the machine from the side indicated on the ticket.
-This will validate your ticket
+This will validate your ticket.

 <figure align="center">
 <img src="/img/blog_img/ticket_val.jpg" width="450" height="400" alt="tickemachine">